 From here, the decision to go for automated testing is hopefully clear:

 - Shifting performance testing left, making sure it happens as close to development as possible, giving developers an early feedback loop for performance matters.

 - Adding performance regression checks to your Continuous Integration and Delivery (CI/CD) pipelines.

-Of course not all types of performance tests are suitable for automation, A/B type performance tests is one such type of performance test where it probably doesn’t make much sense to automate, unless you're aiming to compare the performance over time of A and B of course.
+Of course not all types of performance tests are suitable for automation, A/B type performance tests is one such type of performance test where it probably doesn’t make much sense to automate, unless you're aiming to compare the performance of A and B over time.

-Besides the step of creating a test case itself, the most important step to ensure a successful performance testing automation project is to spell out your goals.
-What metrics, and values (in absolute terms; "response times should be less than 500ms", and not just "response times should not be slow"), are important to you, your team and the business.
+Besides creating a test case itself, the most important step to ensure a successful performance testing automation project is to document your goals.
+What metrics, and values (in absolute terms; "response times should be less than 500ms", and not "response times should not be slow"), are important to you, your team and the business.